 Traditional Homemade Spanakopita (Easy From Scratch Greek Spinach Pie)

-This Traditional Homemade Spanakopita or Greek Spinach Pie is easy to make from scratch with homemade phyllo or filo dough.
+This Traditional Greek Homemade Spanakopita or Greek Spinach Pie is easy to make from scratch with homemade phyllo or filo dough.
 You will be surprised how easy it is to make the homemade phyllo/filo pastry, you may just never use the store bought stuff to make spanakopita ever again.
 The homemade phyllo pastry turns out so flaky, crispy and delicious and the spinach filling is made even more delicious with the addition of leeks - my personal favorite way to make spanakopita.
-Make sure to watch the short how to VIDEO which will help take out all the guesswork in making the tastiest homemade spanakopita.
+This authentic spanakopita recipe can be made and served as an appetizer, a meal with a side salad (I recommend my Horiatiki salad or my Maroulosalata) and I have heard some enjoy theirs with my homemade Tzatziki too, or enjoy it as snack, it’s also perfect to pack for a picnic or basically anytime!
+Hope you enjoy and be sure to watch the short how to VIDEO which will help take out all the guesswork in making the tastiest homemade spanakopita.

 Traditional Homemade Spanakopita